-Among the several typologies above for the prosumer markets, this paper restricts the analysis on a peer-to-peer model.
-We generally seek to have an efficient Nash equilibrium in the design of uniform-price market where strategic (price-anticipating) market participants compete for an infinitely divisible resource.
-In other words, we want the market's aggregate cost at the Nash equilibrium to be close to the minimum possible cost (i.e. the socially-optimal cost or cost at the price-taking competitive equilibrium or the socially-optimal cost).
+Among the several typologies above for the prosumer markets, this paper restricts the analysis to a peer-to-peer model.
+In the design of a uniform-price market where strategic (price-anticipating) participants compete for a divisible resource, we generally seek to have an efficient Nash equilibrium.
+In other words, we want the market's aggregate cost at the Nash equilibrium to be close to the minimum possible cost (i.e. cost at the price-taking competitive equilibrium or the socially-optimal cost).
 Equivalently, we seek to have a social welfare at the Nash equilibrium that is close to the socially-optimal welfare.
-Following the line of research on scalar-parameterized function bidding, our goal in this paper is to study the market design question of how to formulate a bidding mechanism that provides sufficient flexibility for the prosumers to declare their bidding preferences in a way that yields an efficient allocation of productions and consumptions, minimizing the ``welfare loss'' that occurs due to their strategic behavior.
-In other words, are there any restrictions that can be placed on the declared bidding functions to ensure such an efficient allocation?
+Following the line of research on scalar-parameterized function bidding, our goal in this paper is to study the market design question of how to formulate a scalar-parameterized function bidding that provides sufficient flexibility for the prosumers to declare their bidding preferences in a way that yields an efficient allocation of productions and consumptions, minimizing the ``welfare loss'' that occurs due to their strategic behavior.

-Due to its ability to simultaneously produce and consume, a prosumer's consumption volume from other market participants may not be zero even when the net supply is positive (i.e. prosumer duality), the prosumer may choose to meet (part of) its demand by importing rather than utilizing its production capacity first and/or to utilize (part of) its production capacity for exporting rather than consuming it locally.
+Due to its ability to simultaneously produce and consume (i.e. prosumer duality), the prosumer may choose to meet (part of) its demand by importing rather than utilizing its production capacity first and/or to utilize (part of) its production capacity for exporting rather than consuming it locally.
 Therefore, the prosumer may always have consumption cost and production revenue.
-By expanding the traditional Cournot model, \cite{tsybina2022effect} demonstrated by simulations that the dual nature of prosumers can lead to more competitive behavior than pure producers in a traditional producer/consumer system.
+By expanding the traditional Cournot model, \cite{tsybina2022effect} demonstrated via simulations that prosumer duality can lead to more competitive behavior than pure producers in a traditional producer/consumer system.
 In other words, the prosumers' best-response supply quantities are closer to the competitive levels than those of the traditional producers, under the same game-theoretic scenario.
-The design that we propose considers the net quantity of supply/demand but does not consider the prosumer's duality and assumes that positive supply can only occur after meeting the local demand.
+The design that we propose in this paper, however, does not account for prosumer's duality and assumes that positive supply can only occur after meeting the local demand.